Avatar of Paul PlanchonPaul Planchon

 The most obvious solution would be to not use NextJS at all.
 NextJS is not really designed for client side interaction, when “normal” React is.

-I’m forced to used Next on this project for two reasons :
+I’m forced to use Next on this project for two reasons :

-• I want to have the landing page statically rendered using all Next features and I dont want to use a subdomain of subpath in my application.
-(I could host the landing page on karnet.app and have the application on something.karnet.appor on karnet.app/something , but i do not wanted that)
+• I want to have the landing page statically rendered using all Next features and I don't want to use a subdomain or subpath in my application.
+(I could host the landing page on `karnet.app` and have the application on something.karnet.app or on `karnet.app/`something , but I did not want that)

 • I want to use the /api feature